 - Click anywhere outside the shape to finish typing.

-You won't be able to add text to shapes that were created before this feature was released.
-However, you can add text to any newly created shapes (except lines).
+You won't be able to add text to shapes that were created before June 2021, when this feature was released.
+However, you can add text to any newly created shapes (except lines and arrows).

 - Select the starting shape.

 - Click again to drop the end of the arrow at the desired location.
-Drop the end of the connector over the edge of the end shape to have it dynamically snapping between the two shapes.
+You can choose to connect to the left, right, top, or bottom of the end shape.
+Drop the end of the connector at the center of the end shape to have it dynamically snapping between the two shapes.

 Changing the start or end location